micropython/micropython-esp32-ulp/docs/index.rst

 Installation
 ------------

-On the ESP32, install using upip:
+On the ESP32, install using mip (or upip on older MicroPythons):

 .. code-block:: python

-   # ensure the ESP32 is connected to a network with internet connectivity
+   # step 1: ensure the ESP32 is connected to a network with internet connectivity

+   # step 2 (for MicroPython 1.20 or newer)
+   import mip
+   mip.install('github:micropython/micropython-esp32-ulp')

+   # step 2 (for MicroPython older than 1.20)
    import upip
    upip.install('micropython-esp32-ulp')